-SQL Secure Reports General Entitlement Vulnerability Comparison Assessment Comparison Identify discrepancies in the findings and security check configurations of two different assessments.
+SQL Secure Reports General Entitlement Vulnerability Comparison Identify discrepancies in the findings and security check napshot Comparison entfy discrepancies in the audit data collected by two different apshots.
 Report Name Report Description Assessment Comparison Displays any differences identified in the security settings and findings of two assessments.
 Snapshot Comparison Displays any differences identified in the configuration settings and audit data of two snapshots.